dottorepie/synthf/README.md

 ~terminate the synth either by closing SuperCollider or quiting the server on the server window

-~knobs on the synth are clockwise with 12oclock being knob0 and son on till 9
+~knobs on the synth are clockwise with 12oclock being knob0 and so on till 9

-~knobs are 0:azimuthal tonal argument, 1:elevation tonal argument, :
+~knobs are 0:azimuthal tonal argument, 1:elevation tonal argument, 2:tonal range, 3:drive, 4:envelope attack, 5:toggle scales (phrygian,dorian), 6:fundamental, 7:envelope decay, 8:tempo (0.001,128)Hz (beats per second)

+~if turning tempo to max, preferably do not set max long attack and decay at the same time so the sound engine does not crash